morozd/snipe-it/README.md

 Many thanks to the [Laravel 4 starter site](https://github.com/brunogaspar/laravel4-starter-kit) for a quick start.

 This isn't actually ready for anyone to use yet, as I'm still working out some of the basic functionality in the develop branch.
-You're welcome to fork it and submit pull requests if there;s something you'd like to see there.
+You're welcome to fork it and submit pull requests if there's something you'd like to see there.

 ### Features Currently in Development
 - asset models (example: Macbook Pro 13-inch, late 2013)